rstagi/rstagi.github.io/index.md

 I also work with customers, helping them to design and implement cloud-native solutions for their needs, as it would be done in a consulting company, by using our DevOps Console.
 The latter is actually the main part of my daily work.

-Besides that, I'm also involved in a cool startup in the insurance field: [SavingBud](https://www.savingbud.com).
+Besides that, I'm the CTO of a cool italian startup: [SavingBud](https://www.savingbud.com).
+SavingBud is a FinTech Startup Company focused on easing the Complementary Pension Funds choise and subscription process.
 The developers team is made of 3 amazing people (me included, of course).
-As in many startups, we all tend to work on all the parts of the IT system we developed.
-Due to my background knowledge, I happen to be the one who pushes the most on the DevOps practices.

 ## How to contact me
 You can contact me at the following email address: [me@rstagi.com](mailto:me@rstagi.com).